Vegetable Pot Pie

 To assemble the pie:

 1. Lightly grease a 2 ½ quart or larger baking dish.
 Dust a clean work surface lightly with flour.
-Roll out the puff pastry to the size of your baking dish with 1 inch overhang.
+Roll out the puff pastry dough to the size of your baking dish with 1 inch overhang.

 Dough to go on top of the vegetable pot pie.